-Considering 43% of tiny home enthusiasts say they lack the building ability to get their ideas off the ground, attracting these people with your talents has the power to skyrocket your business.
+Considering 43% of tiny home enthusiasts say they lack the building ability to get their ideas off the ground, attracting these people with your talents has the power to supercharge your business.
 Here, we explore the definition of a tiny home and consider which tradies benefit most from this emerging housing trend.

 According to the Australian Tiny House Association, “tiny houses are moveable dwellings up to 50m2 that are suitable for residential use.”
 In addition, tiny homes are broadly categorised into two groups – Tiny Houses on Wheels (THOW) and Tiny Houses on Skids (THOS).

 While many tiny homes come in standard wood-frame designs, this modern way of living also pushes architectural creativity to the limits.
-For instance, you might find tiny homes constructed from repurposed shipping containers or even school buses.
+For instance, you might find a tiny house constructed from repurposed shipping containers or even school buses.
 Meanwhile, it’s common for new tiny houses to feature air conditioning, solar panels, rainwater tanks and external storage solutions.

 With tiny homes costing upwards of $150,000 to buy, tradies with an entrepreneurial mindset can take advantage of this expanding market to establish themselves as industry specialists.

-No one is denying a standard home takes plenty of skill to build, but it takes a load of creativity to construct a tiny home with everything it needs to feel warm and accommodating.
+No one is denying a standard home takes plenty of skill to quickly build, but it takes a load of creativity to construct a tiny home with everything it needs to feel warm and accommodating.
 Considering that you’re working with so much less space than usual, finding an elegant way to include your everyday amenities can take a lot of work.

-With this in mind, tradies with a knack for operating in tight spaces have a chance to establish themselves as leaders in the tiny house construction industry.
-Also, many of these eye-catching projects capture attention on social media and in design magazines.
+With this in mind, tradies with a knack for operating in a tiny space have a chance to establish themselves as leaders in the tiny house construction industry.
+Many of these eye-catching projects also capture attention on social media and in design magazines.

 Every tiny house needs four walls and a roof.
 This is why traditional builders are primed for success in the tiny home space if they have the right skills and mindset.
 Meanwhile, tiny houses need clever carpentry solutions to ensure the home is functional enough to ensure total comfort.
-Therefore carpenters with an adaptable approach to kitchen drawers, bathroom cupboards and crafty storage solutions will be in hot demand.
+Therefore carpenters with an adaptable approach to kitchen drawers, bathroom cupboards and crafty storage solutions will regularly be in hot demand.

 Plumbing systems in tiny homes can get complicated rather quickly.
 However, this means talented plumbers have plenty of opportunities to showcase their skills.
 For example, tiny homes often use tank storage to capture and use rainwater for everyday needs.
 Plus, many clients want their tiny homes to feature greywater systems to minimise wastage.

 As many tiny homes are located in off-grid areas and designed to have minimal impact on the earth, clients often want energy-saving components incorporated into their structure.
 This means solar power is frequently used with tiny homes, as it may be the only viable energy source available.
-Sparkies who understand the ins and outs of solar power are definitely needed for building tiny homes.
+Sparkies who understand the ins and outs of solar power are definitely needed regularly for building tiny homes.